JoeyRussoniello/frosts/docs/api_reference/other_functions.md

-# 📘Reading and Cleaning Data
+# Reading and Processing Data

 This section documents the `fr` namespace — a collection of **import helpers** and **utility functions** designed to make data ingestion and lightweight transformation easy in `frosts`.